Zsuzsa Csergő

 Brief Biography

-Csergő has received a number of prestigious awards and fellowships, including a Distinguished Alumni award from the George Washington University’s Department of Political Science in 2013, the Fernand Braudel Senior Fellowship from the European University Institute in Florence, Italy in 2006, the 2005 Sherman Emerging Scholar Award from the University of North Carolina, Wilmington, and research grants from the Social Sciences and Humanities Research Council of Canada (SSHRC), the Woodrow Wilson International Center for Scholars, the Institute for the Study of World Politics, the American Council of Learned Societies and Social Science Research Council, the George Hoffman Foundation, and the Hungarian Academy of Sciences.
+Dr. Csergő has received a number of prestigious awards and fellowships, including a Distinguished Alumni award from the George Washington University’s Department of Political Science in 2013, the Fernand Braudel Senior Fellowship from the European University Institute in Florence, Italy in 2006, the 2005 Sherman Emerging Scholar Award from the University of North Carolina, Wilmington, and research grants from the Social Sciences and Humanities Research Council of Canada (SSHRC), the Woodrow Wilson International Center for Scholars, the Institute for the Study of World Politics, the American Council of Learned Societies and Social Science Research Council, the George Hoffman Foundation, and the Hungarian Academy of Sciences.
 During the 2010-11 academic year, she was a guest scholar at the Institute for Advanced Studies in Vienna, Austria.
 In May 2016, she was a guest scholar at the Institute for Minority Studies, Hungarian Academy of Sciences in Budapest, Hungary.
-Since September 2019, she is a Marie-Skłodowska Curie Fellow at the Centre for Southeast European Studies, University of Graz.
+From 2019-2020, she served as a Marie-Skłodowska Curie Fellow at the Centre for Southeast European Studies, University of Graz.

 Teaching

-For more details on political studies courses, please refer to the Undergraduate and Graduate pages.
+For detailed information about political studies courses and instructors, please refer to the Undergraduate and Graduate pages.

-Service (2022/2023)
+Service (2024/2025)

 • Appointments Committee

-• Workload Committee
+• Departmental Committee

 Selected Publications